Global carmakers and luxury brands hit as virus shuts down China's 'motor city' - Local News 8

 Given the upcoming Lunar New Year, companies may not feel the effect of the lockdown for a while.

+Renault and Honda said their Wuhan plants were already closed for the holidays.
+A spokesperson for Honda said its plant was closed from Thursday until February 2.

-Renault said its plant was already closed for the holiday, which runs until February 4.
-“We are studying carefully the issue internally through the different departments and China,” Yamane said.
+“We are studying carefully the issue internally through the different departments and China,” Renault’s Yamane said.
 “We are of course respecting the Chinese authorities’ regulations,” she added.

 Luxury firms falter

-Shares in luxury goods companies, which usually benefit from increased consumer spending over the Chinese New Year, have also taken a hit this week.
+Shares in luxury goods companies, which usually benefit from increased consumer spending over the Chinese New Year, have also taken a hit this week, although they recovered a little on Friday.

-LVMH, which owns Louis Vuitton and Fendi, has fallen 6% since Monday.
-Gucci and Balenciaga parent Kering is also down 6%, while Richemont, the maker of Cartier watches, has dropped 7%.
+LVMH, which owns Louis Vuitton and Fendi, has fallen 4.5% since Monday.
+Gucci and Balenciaga parent Kering is down 5%, while Richemont, the maker of Cartier watches, has dropped 6%.

 These companies are “bracing themselves for a potential hit to their sales,” said David Perrotta, the UK head of international payments provider, Planet.